-Interest expense is capitalized on the carrying value of the satellite, related gateway and networking equipment and other assets during the construction period, in accordance with the authoritative guidance for the capitalization of interest (Accounting Standards Codification (ASC) 835-20).
-With respect to ViaSat-1, related gateway and networking equipment and other assets, the Company capitalized \$25.9 million, \$28.3 million and \$8.8 million of interest expense during the fiscal years ended March 30, 2012, April 1, 2011 and April 2, 2010, respectively.
+Interest expense is capitalized on the carrying value of assets under construction, in accordance with the authoritative guidance for the capitalization of interest (Accounting Standards Codification (ASC) 835-20).
+With respect to assets under construction, the Company capitalized \$3.1 million of interest expense during the fiscal year ended March 29, 2013.
+With respect to ViaSat-1, related gateway and networking equipment and other assets, the Company capitalized \$25.9 million and \$28.3 million of interest expense during the fiscal years ended March 30, 2012 and April 1, 2011, respectively.

-In addition to ViaSat-1 high-capacity satellite, as a result of the acquisition of WildBlue in December 2009 (see Note 9), the Company acquired the WildBlue-1 satellite (which was placed into service in March 2007), an exclusive prepaid lifetime capital lease of Ka-band capacity over the continental United States on Telesat Canada's Anik F2 satellite (which was placed into service in April 2005) and related gateway and networking equipment on both satellites.
+The Company owns two satellites: ViaSat-1 (its high-capacity Ka-band spot-beam satellite, which was successfully launched into orbit in October 2011 and commenced commercial operation in January 2012) and WildBlue-1 (which was placed into service in March 2007).
+Subsequent to the fiscal year end, the Company announced the entry into a satellite construction contract for ViaSat-2, a second high-capacity Ka-band satellite.
+In addition, the Company has an exclusive prepaid lifetime capital lease of Ka-band capacity over the continental United States on Telesat Canada's Anik F2 satellite (which was placed into service in April 2005) and owns related gateway and networking equipment for all of its satellites.
 The Company periodically reviews the remaining estimated useful life of its satellites to determine if revisions to estimated lives are necessary.
-The acquired assets also included the indoor and outdoor customer premise equipment (CPE) units leased to subscribers under WildBlue's retail leasing program.
+The Company procured indoor and outdoor customer premise equipment (CPE) units leased to subscribers under a retail leasing program as part of the Company's satellite services segment, which are reflected in investing activities and property and equipment in the accompanying consolidated financial statements.
 The Company depreciates the satellites, gateway and networking equipment, CPE units and related installation costs over their estimated useful lives.
-The total cost and accumulated depreciation of CPE units included in property and equipment, net, as of March 30, 2012 was \$85.3 million and \$33.1 million, respectively.
-The total cost and accumulated depreciation of CPE units included in property and equipment, net, as of April 1, 2011 was \$61.6 million and \$19.2 million, respectively.
+The total cost and accumulated depreciation of CPE units included in property and equipment, net, as of March 29, 2013 were \$170.9 million and \$51.5 million, respectively.
+The total cost and accumulated depreciation of CPE units included in property and equipment, net, as of March 30, 2012 were \$85.3 million and \$33.1 million, respectively.

 Occasionally, the Company may enter into capital lease arrangements for various machinery, equipment, computer-related equipment, software, furniture or fixtures.
-As of March 30, 2012, assets under capital leases totaled approximately \$3.1 million and accumulated amortization related to such capital leases was \$0.8 million.
-As of April 1, 2011, assets under capital leases totaled approximately \$3.1 million and had an immaterial amount of accumulated amortization.
 The Company records amortization of assets leased under capital lease arrangements within depreciation expense.